radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Use caution when enabling this parameter if an interception script is defined (which may need such attributes even if they are not requested by the client).

-><span style="color:red">**IMPORTANT NOTE - Do not enable this option if a memory entry cache is going to be enabled for this virtual view (as the whole virtual entry is needed, including the BLOBs).**
+>[!warning] Do not enable this option if a memory entry cache is going to be enabled for this virtual view (as the whole virtual entry is needed, including the BLOBs).

 ##### Process Joins and Computed Attributes Only When Necessary